juergenmeinecke/EMET8002/index.rst

 Welcome to EMET8002 -- Case Studies in Applied Economic Analysis and Econometrics!
 ===================================================================================

-This website hosts all the lecture notes and exercises for the ANU course EMET8002
+This website hosts the course material for the ANU course EMET8002

 **********************